brgillis/SHE_PPT/README.md

 `table_formats` is a directory containing a set of files, e.g. `she_psf_model_image.py` (https://gitlab.euclid-sgs.uk/PF-SHE/SHE_PPT/-/blob/develop/SHE_PPT/python/SHE_PPT/table_formats/she_psf_model_image.py), that generates a correct FITS table with the necessary header keys.
 Most of the common parts of these files are contained in the table_utility.py module (https://gitlab.euclid-sgs.uk/PF-SHE/SHE_PPT/-/blob/develop/SHE_PPT/python/SHE_PPT/table_utility.py).
 The functions allow the user to check if the table is in the correct format, create an initial table, add rows.
 These modules are used throughout SHE whenever new data tables are created.

 ## Running the software
-> `for each of the codes described previously, the aim here is to describe each option, input, and output of the program as well as how to run it using Elements.`

 ### `SHEFrameStack`